GinoMan/PyPollyanna/docs/main.md

 ## reset_terminal_colors() -> None ##

-This is a helper function that resets all of the color changes made to the terminal without breaking into a new line
+This is a helper function that resets all of the color changes made to the terminal without breaking into a new line.
+It does not "deinitialize" the colorama library.

 ## show_header(program_name: str = "THE POLLYANNA LOTTERY SYSTEM") -> None ##